ZachLamb/BlockyTalkyWebsite/BlockyTalkyWebsite/home.md

   </div> <!-- row -->
   <div class="row">
     <div class="col-sm-offset-4 col-sm-4">
-      <p class="text-center">BlockyTalky is a Computer Science curriculum that seeks to bring out creativtiy among students.
+      <p class="text-center">BlockyTalky is a Computer Science curriculum that seeks to bring out creativity among students.
 It is built with Pi computers, wifi, and the Blockly library</p>
     </div>
    </div><!-- row -->
    <div class="row">